 18) Call your brother frequently.
 He loves you very much and needs someone to boss around.

-Good citizenry is work, and I think it takes shape from an accumulation of tiny little righteous deeds, off-handed kindnesses, subtle encouragement.
+Good citizenry is work, and I think it takes shape from an accumulation of things like tiny righteous deeds, off-handed kindnesses, subtle encouragement.
 My hope for Aaron is that this stuff becomes reflexive.

-Even if it doesn’t, and he has to work as much as I have to become a little more easygoing, I’ve done my part to combat the outrageous practice of nose picking in cars.
+Even if it doesn’t, and he has to work as hard as I have to mellow out, I’ve done my part to combat the unholy outrage that is vehicular rhinotillexis.
 Be still my grouchy heart--that is something.